-Other instances of subsidization of the ancillary good include free or below-cost (regular or express) shipping or delivery by retailers (online and brick-and-mortar), complimentary baggage allowances, free warranties, packaging or gift wrapping, clothing adjustments, return and refund policies, or free broadcasting of sporting events to patrons of bars and restaurants.
+Other instances of subsidization of the ancillary good include free or below-cost (regular or express) shipping or delivery by retailers (online and brick-and-mortar), packaging or gift wrapping, clothing adjustments, return-and-refund policies, parking, internet access, or free broadcasting of sporting events to patrons of bars and restaurants.
 Rather than a source of hold-up, ancillary goods may be give-aways.

 We argue that the key to explaining these observations and to unifying these conflicting narratives is the seller's concern about missed sales, whereby some consumers may forgo purchasing the basic good when faced with an additional fee on the ancillary one.
 Concerns about missed sales are empirically important in one-sided (shipping) and two-sided (card surcharges) markets.
 For example, Forrester (2011) reports that online retailers find free shipping expensive (from 5% to 20% of their revenue) and yet use it not to miss sales.
-This policy is a response to consumers' behavior: when asked to think about the last time they did not complete the trans-
+This policy is a response to consumers' behavior: when asked to think about the last time they did not complete the transaction after putting items in the shopping basket, they listed "shipping costs were too high" as